Financial aid for Canadian and American students

 We will only originate student loans for students who have accepted an offer to study at Birkbeck.
 If you have been made an offer to study (either a conditional offer or an unconditional offer), we will usually wait until you have accepted this before originating any student loans.

-Funds should be transferred directly from the US Treasury to overseas institutions for Direct Loan (Subsidized, Unsubsidized and PLUS) payments.
+Funds will be transferred directly from the US Treasury to overseas institutions for direct loan (subsidised, unsubsidised and PLUS) payments.

 When is payment issued?

-- Please note: The first instalment will not be released until after the start of the first term each year.
-You should therefore make arrangements to have enough money for living costs until this money clears your bank account.
+- Please note: the first instalment will not be released until after the start of the first term each year.
+You should make arrangements to have enough money for living costs until this money clears your bank account.

 What currency do you need to pay in?